 SECTION III: The Recording Secretary shall keep full and accurate records of the meetings of the Board and the Association.

 SECTION IV: The Corresponding Secretary shall have and maintain a list of all the officers, board members, and general membership.
-He/she shall notify all members of meetings, conduct correspondence as directed, and read importantcorrespondence or the gist of it at meetings.
+He/she shall notify all members of meetings, conduct correspondence as directed.

-SECTION V: The Treasurer shall be custodian of all funds of the Association and shall keep an accurate record of all dues paid, all monies received, and all monies expended together with substantiating vouchers.
+SECTION V: The Treasurer shall be custodian of all Association funds and shall keep an accurate record of all dues paid, all monies received, and all monies expended together with substantiating vouchers.
 All obligations must be approved in writing by the officer incurring the expense and by the President and submitted to the Treasurer for payment within two months of being incurred.
 Routine operating expenses do not require prior approval.
-The Treasurer is automatically a member of the Finance Committee but may be appointed its Chairman.
+The Treasurer is automatically the Chairman of the Finance Committee.

 ARTICLE IX: COMMITTEES AND DUTIES